DataJCampos/COVID-19-Tweets-NLP/README.md

 In a future project, additional preprocessing steps & token patterns can be used for count vectorizer + tf-idf to attempt to get better metrics.

-In conclusion, this data tells us that twitter can use nlp to predict whether if a tweet is related to covid and be able to provide resources to those positing about it.
+In conclusion, this data tells us that twitter can use NLP to predict whether if a tweet is related to covid and be able to provide resources to those positing about it.